Six Workplace Attitudes that can Stall Your Progress

 Taking Things Way Too Personally

-Consider these scenarios: A co-worker makes a remark about your work and you believe the remark in some ways puts a dent on your authority.
+Let’s consider another workplace attitude that is quite common.
+Imagine these scenarios: A co-worker makes a remark about your work and you believe the remark in some ways puts a dent on your authority.
 It’s an official gathering, you are 10 minutes late and the co-workers start the party; for you, it’s a trigger to dwell in that dark world where people have joined hands to undermine you.
 A co-worker didn’t greet you, and you take it as a personal affront.
 You believe the co-worker deliberately ignored you.

 Remember, the world doesn’t revolve around you.
 People seldom make special arrangements to exclude you.
 People can forget; they can be preoccupied.
 And they probably don’t even know you have a fragile ego that’s easily riled.